jokeyrhyme/noscript.js/README.md

 stop other JavaScript (as best as can be done) and show `noscript` elements

+Read more about it in my blog post: [All-Or-Nothing Enhancement](http://jokeyrhy.me/blog/2014/03/13/1/all-or-nothing-enhancement.html)

 ## Installation

 You can just grab the `noscript.min.js` file from this repository, or you can